jrderuiter/ilc-sb-screen/README.md

 Contact
 -------

-Please mention any technical issues here on GitHub.
+Please ask questions about technical issues here on GitHub.
 Correspondence concerning the paper should be addressed to Jos Jonkers or Lodewyk Wessels.